The <Siprec>

 .
 If both_tracks

-is used, you will receive both the inbound media event and outbound media event.
+is used, you will receive both the inbound and outbound media event.

 SIPREC partners often require additional metadata along with the audio stream.
 You can provide custom data by using <Parameter>